mjordan/media_formats_reports/README.md

 ## Configuration

 To use the MIME type report, you need to configure the term IDs from the Islandora Media Use vocabulary that you want in the report.
-To do this, go to "Admin > Media > Media Formats Reports settings".
+To do this, go to "Admin > Configuration > Islandora > Media Formats Reports settings".

 ## Requirements